-The decline in the year-over-year revenue growth rate in Media Division revenue for the three-month period ended March 31, 2016 was the result of decreased traffic from our two largest media customers as discussed above.
-The increase in Web Division revenue during the three-month period ended March 31, 2016, as compared to the same period in 2015, was due to strong growth and penetration of our entire product portfolio into this customer base.
+The decline in the year-over-year revenue growth rate in Media Division revenue for the three- and nine-month periods ended September 30, 2016 was the result of decreased traffic from the six large Internet Platform Customers.
+Excluding the impact of those customers, the year-over-year revenue growth rate was 12% for both the three- and nine-month periods ended September 30, 2016, as compared to the same periods 2015.

+The increase in Web Division revenue during the three- and nine-month periods ended September 30, 2016, as compared to the same periods in 2015, was due to growth in this customer base, particularly with our Cloud Security Solutions.